Zhanelya/DB-and-IMS-Project/README.md

-comp3013_group9
+DB and IMS
 ===============

-COMP3013 Database &amp; IMS Group Project
+COMP3013 Database &amp; Information Management System Project.
+The aim of the project was to create a social networking website.